-Caple raises a couple of concerns in his anti-tobacco advocacy: one, ballplayers are visible to kids and are influential; and two, ballplayers influence each other and will not cease use of tobacco on their own- making a league enforced ban necessary.
+Caple raises a couple of concerns in his anti-tobacco advocacy: one, ballplayers are visible to kids and are influential; and two, ballplayers influence each other and will not cease use of tobacco on their own, making a league enforced ban necessary.

 Then I went to college.
 I went to Linfield College in Oregon, home of a pretty successful D3 baseball program, which I was going out for.
-It seemed like every guy on the baseball team chewed.
+It seemed as if every guy on the baseball team chewed.
 I was totally shocked.
-The head coach, a life time chewer, made his no-tobacco team policy clear, assuring everyone, that this season he was quitting for real.
-The upperclassmen giggled- no one took it seriously.
+The head coach, a life time chewer, made his no-tobacco team policy clear, assuring everyone that this season he was quitting for real.
+The upperclassmen giggled-- no one took it seriously.
 At one winter practice, we were indoors due to weather, preparing to do some conditioning sprints.
 Players were lined up side by side across the field house floor.
 A coach shouted ‘go’ and everyone took off.
 Two or three strides in, a tin came tumbling out the hoodie pocket of the second baseman and rolled across the floor in front of him, with him hilariously stumbling after it.
-I don’t remember if he got into any trouble or not.
+I don’t remember if he got in any trouble or not.
 I doubt it.

 I’d be surprised if any of those guys’ high school experience were much different from mine.
 My guess is most of them started chewing when they got to the college level.
 I wonder, had I stuck around baseball long enough, whether I would’ve started myself.